conradakunga/Blog/_posts/2025-06-02-using-the-generic-math-interface-in-c-net.md

 - `float`
 - `double`

-It will quickly become tiresome to define interfaces and implementations for all of these, especially given that they are identical.
+It will quickly become **tiresome to define interfaces and implementations for all of these**, especially given that the logic for all is identical.

 There are a number of solutions to this problem:

-1. Use dynamic types.
-The problem with this solution is that you lose all the benefits of strong typing.
+1. Use [dynamic types](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/interop/using-type-dynamic).
+The problem with this solution is that you lose all the benefits of [strong typing](https://en.wikipedia.org/wiki/Strong_and_weak_typing).
-2. Define the methods on a type that is a superset of the rest, perhaps the decimal.
-The problem with this solution is that all types have some subtle and distinct differences.
-For example, `float` and `double` are approximate types.
+2. Define the methods on a type that is a superset of the rest, perhaps the `decimal`.
+The problem with this solution is that all types have some **subtle and distinct differences**.
+For example, `float` and `double` are [approximate](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/floating-point-numeric-types) types.

 From C# 11, there is a perfect solution to this problem: the [generic math](https://learn.microsoft.com/en-us/dotnet/standard/generics/math) interface, and in particular, the [INumber](https://learn.microsoft.com/en-us/dotnet/api/system.numerics.inumber-1?view=net-9.0) interface.

-Essentially, some refactoring was performed on the basic types to enable them to implement several generic interfaces.
+Some **refactoring** was performed on the basic types to enable them to implement several generic interfaces.

 We can start by rewriting our `ICalculator` interface as follows: